Conclusions & Recommendations

 Conclusion/Recommendation:

-If health ministries are considering a “wait and see” approach (wherein the program continues S, F & E where needed but does not conduct MDA in a district), TEC suggests that they consider the district’s specific context in making a decision between “wait and see” vs. conducting MDA.
+If health ministries are considering a “wait & watch” approach (wherein the program continues S, F, & E activities where needed but does not conduct MDA in a district for a predetermined period of time), TEC suggests that they consider the district’s specific context in making a decision between “wait & watch” vs. conducting MDA.
 Factors they may wish to consider include:

-Countries should also consider consulting with WHO before undertaking a “wait and see” approach.
+Programs should also consider consulting with WHO before undertaking a “wait & watch” approach.

-TEC also encourages health ministries to conduct a survey incorporating complementary indicator(s) following implementation of a “wait and see” approach.
+TEC also encourages health ministries to conduct a survey incorporating complementary indicator(s) following implementation of a “wait & watch” approach.

 Action: